 - 15 color Discussion Handouts are included in the Guide to accompany topics focused on at each session AND are also provided as single downloadable pdf files for you to print off to share with families.
 See topics at bottom.

-- Downloadable pdf file of 100-slide PowerPoint to use on your iPad or media tablet as you work with familie OR you can print the specific slides you want to accompany the handouts and add them to your Guide notebook.
+- Downloadable pdf file of 100-slide PowerPoint to use on your iPad or media tablet as you work with families OR you can print the specific slides you want to accompany the handouts and add them to your Guide notebook.

 - 10 additional downloadable pdf resource files to add to your notebook and refer to as you discuss with families and/or to print off as additional handouts for families.
 See the list of Additional Resource Materials at bottom.